Safety & Emergency

 - Biological waste http://www.bu.edu/ehs/services/waste/biological-waste/

 All individuals handling radioactive materials, x-ray equipment, certain lasers, etc. are required to receive individual training before working with such materials or equipment.
-Information on radiation safety training can be obtained at http://www.bu.edu/orctraining/ehs/radiation-protection/basic-radiation-safety-training/ or by sending email to the Director of Radiation Safety, Ron Slade email@example.com.
+Information on radiation safety training can be obtained at http://www.bu.edu/orctraining/ehs/radiation-protection/basic-radiation-safety-training/.
+Please reach out to Radiation Safety office using the contact information at the following link.

-If you have any questions about safety situations that do not seem to be urgent, e.g., how to dispose of something that has been sitting around a lab for a long time, please contact the Chemistry Safety Officer, Corey Stephenson firstname.lastname@example.org (617-358-5089).
-Remember that visits to BU (sometimes triggered when calling 353-2121) by the Fire Department, Bomb Squad, etc. are very expensive—and sometimes unnecessary—so it is important to use common sense and not to over-react.
-If Dr. Stephenson cannot be located and you are still concerned, contact George Lima email@example.com (617-358-1027) at the OEHS.
+If you have any questions about safety situations that do not seem to be urgent, e.g., how to dispose of something that has been sitting around a lab for a long time, please contact please contact EHS at firstname.lastname@example.org (617-353-4094).
+Remember that visits to BU (sometimes triggered when calling 353-2121) by the Fire Department, Bomb Squad, etc. are very expensive—and sometimes unnecessary—so it is important to use common sense and not to overreact.

 Information on the properties, hazards, etc. of chemical substances.

-Where to Find MSDS on the Internet, with links to 85 web sites
+Where to Find MSDS on the Internet, with links to relevant websites

 MSDS for Microorganisms